 Relax your nervous system and relax your back, shoulder and neck muscles at the same time.

-We've got a short, 30 second video here to help you get started.
+We've got a short video HERE to help you get started.
 You can also download the instructions below.

 Have a safe, healthy and restful holiday season, from all of us at Edgemont Chiropractic Clinic.